compmetagen/micca/doc/source/phyloseq.rst

 .. admonition:: Exercise

-    Plot the samples depths histogram before and after the rarefaction using the phyloseq function ``sample_sums()``.
+    Plot the samples depths before and after the rarefaction using the phyloseq function ``sample_sums()``.